chef/chef-web-docs/content/windows.md

 </tbody>
 </table>

-After Chef Infra Client is installed, it is located at `C:\chef`.
+After Chef Infra Client is installed, it is located at `C:\opscode`.
 The main configuration file for Chef Infra Client is located at `C:\chef\client.rb`.

 Information for Windows Users
 -----------------------------

-### Set the System Ruby

-To set the system Ruby for the Microsoft Windows platform [the steps described for all platforms are true](/install_dk.html#set-system-ruby), but then require the following manual edits to the `chef shell-init bash` output for the Microsoft Windows platform:

-1. Add quotes around the variable assignment strings.
-2. Convert `C:/` to `/c/`.
-3. Save those changes.

 ### Run With Elevated Privileges

 {{% ctl_chef_client_elevated_privileges %}}

 {{% ctl_chef_client_elevated_privileges_windows %}}

-### config.rb

-When running Microsoft Windows, the config.rb file is located at `%HOMEDRIVE%:%HOMEPATH%\.chef` (e.g. `c:\Users\<username>\.chef`).
-If this path needs to be scripted, use `%USERPROFILE%\.chef`.

 ### Spaces and Directories